Nocolm/Nocturne-CustomFight/README.md

   - step 5.2 : Ajust the music settings in the 'General Settings' ( sometime the 'Volume' need to be change )

   - step 6 : In the Project Explorer go to 'Events', search 'Events' and you normaly have 'Default Work Unit', Right Click on it and select 'New Child' -> 'Event'.
-We will create 4 main Events, START, STOP, PAUSE and RESUME.
+We will create 4 main Events, START, STOP, PAUSE and RESUME. ( Important, I don't often use Wwise so I'm not sure but name you event with different name for each song )

   - step 7 : Click on your created event, then in the event tab, Right Click -> 'New Action' and select the action you need, here it's play ( also when you have multiple choice, take the basic one ).
 Then in the 'Target' Right Click and select 'Browse...', in the 'Interactive Music Hierarchy' search you song and select it and 'OK'